 Given this vastness, plan to stay at least a week, and that's just to see the highlights with lots of traveling in between.
 Unless you've decided to stay in one place and make daytrips, the best -- if not the sanest -- way to see most of the island is to fly into either Palermo or Trapani, located in western Sicily, and travel eastward, winding up your trip in Catania and flying out from there.
 Although the considerable network of buses and trains will take you where you want, renting a car at the airport gives you the most flexibility, as motorways are efficient and, for the most part, free of charge.
 That is, of course, if you're ready to take on the daredevil road rules of Sicily.

-Know Before You Go -- Before visiting monuments and sites, it's always a good idea to call ahead or check their websites to confirm when they are open.
+Know Before You Go -- Before visiting monuments and sites, it's always a good idea to check their websites to confirm when they are open.
 Schedules can change from one day to the next, and you'll spare yourself needless expense and disappointment.